Grandparent Visitation and Custody Rights in Texas

 - When the children reside with a grandparent for at least six months

 Granted, the loving relationship between children and their grandparents should be enough to justify regular contact.
-However, the above situations are all examples of times when that contact is vital for the best interests of the children.
+However, these situations are all examples of times when visitation rights for grandparents in Texas are in the best interests of the children.

 Grandparent Custody in Texas

-With the exception of divorce, any of the allowable conditions for visitation can serve as grounds for pursuing custody of the grandchildren rather than just visitation rights.
+With the exception of divorce, any of the allowable conditions for visitation can serve as grounds for pursuing grandparent custody in Texas rather than just visitation rights.
 Clearly, an extreme case of parental abuse or neglect might be just one example where the well-being of the children is best served by residing outside of their family home.

 Helping You Through Your Unique Situation

 Of course, no situation automatically guarantees the visitation or custody rights of grandparents.
-However, when you seek advice from a Texas family lawyer with significant courtroom experience, you may be surprised by the range of available options for keeping your grandchildren in your life.
-With three former family court judges on our team, the child custody attorneys at Goranson Bain Ausley understand your rights.
-Contact us to learn how we can help.
+However, when you seek advice from our Texas grandparents’ rights attorneys, you’ll get help from a team with significant courtroom experience.
+You may be surprised by the range of available options for keeping your grandchildren in your life.
+With three former family court judges on our team, the child custody attorneys at Goranson Bain Ausley in Austin, Dallas, Fort Worth, Granbury, and Plano understand your rights.
+Contact us to learn how we can help you better understand and secure grandparent rights in Texas.